 Overall: suitcases are great if you’re going to one or two destinations or somewhere upmarket where you need to pack a large range of items.
 Think: package holidays.
 Backpacks, on the other hand are best if you’re going to multiple destinations travelling on a budget.

-Well, they’re my tips for picking the best backpack for travelling.
+That’s my guide to the best travel backpacks.
 Do you have any other suggestions?
 Leave a comment below.